cinchy-co/Documentation/data-syncs/supported-data-sync-sources/rest-api-cinchy-event-triggered.md

 * **Request Headers -> Header -> Header Value**
 * **API Endpoint URL**

-Parameters use the column name or alias as defined in the CDC Event's Listener Config prefixed with an "@", e.g. @CompanyName would be the parameter name for the following Cinchy CDC listener Topic configuration.
+Parameters use the column name or alias as defined in the CDC Event's Listener Config prefixed with an `@`.
+For example, `@CompanyName` would be the parameter name for the following Cinchy CDC listener Topic configuration.

 <pre class="language-json"><code class="lang-json"><strong>{
 </strong>	"tableGuid": "420c1851-31ed-4ada-a71b-31659bca6f92",